S3 method for default

 Value

-includes the sign (i.e., POS/NEG) of the original coefficient.
-If
+, the sign (i.e., POS/NEG) of the original coefficient is

 and nsim > 1

-, giving the standard deviation of the permutation-based
+containing the standard deviation of the individual permutation scores for

 Examples